Grief Support Groups

 *Please note: This group is not appropriate for individuals who are currently dealing with substance abuse.

-This group is for individuals who experienced an unexpected, sudden, traumatic loss (including but not limited to accidental death, suicide, homicide, etc).
-Will meet on the fourth Tuesday of the month starting in March.
+An ongoing peer support and educational group for people who have experienced an unexpected, sudden, traumatic loss (including but not limited to accidental death, suicide, homicide, etc).
+Regardless of how long ago the death occurred, you are welcome to attend.

 5:30pm (PT) / 6:30pm (MST) / 7:30pm (CT) / 8:30pm (EST) on Zoom.